vb-consulting/Norm.net/Documentation/getting-started/introduction.md

 It supports .NET Standard 2.1 or higher and .NET Core 3.0 and higher (.NET Core 3, .NET 5, 6, 7, 8, etc).
 See the full [compatibility table](/#compatibility).

-Micro-ORM libraries generally implement one-way database mapping - from your database commands and queries to  `.NET` types and structures.
+Micro-ORM libraries implement one-way mapping - from your database commands and queries - to  `.NET` types and structures.

+That means that **all database commands and queries must be handwritten in SQL** - and `Norm` is here to help you efficiently map the results into the `.NET` types and structures.

 `Norm` is a **set of extensions** over the [`System.Data.Common.DbConnection`](https://learn.microsoft.com/en-us/dotnet/api/system.data.common.dbconnection) object.